OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-32.md

 ## 2 Chronicles 32:20

-But King Hezekiah and Isaiah the prophet, the son of Amoz, prayed about this and cried out to heaven.
+However, King Hezekiah and Isaiah the prophet, the son of Amoz, prayed about this and cried out to heaven.

 ## 2 Chronicles 32:21